-While the system succeeds in computing universal(n)plans and evaluating such structures in linear time to provide optimal n level plans, there are many avenues for future research.
+While the system succeeds in computing universal(n) plans and evaluating such structures in linear time to provide optimal n level plans, there are many avenues for future research.
 First, universal(n) plans tend to grow rapidly with n, but there are techniques for reducing structure size.
-While identifying and extracting zeroed leaves reduces the size by 25% on average, extra optimizations are possible.
+Identifying and extracting zeroed leaves reduces the size by 25% on average, and mutex reasoning can drop the size by another 30% depending on operator interactions.
+Still, extra optimizations are possible.
 For instance, M=1 for the example domain, but Figure 5 had a universal(2) plan.
 Close inspection of this structure results in a discovery that the action nodes with cost 10 (i.e. the higher level action variables) are never selected, and can thus be removed from the structure.
-How to algorithmically perform this optimization is still undetermined.
+How to algorithmically perform this optimization for an arbitrary costing policy is still undetermined.
 Also, the DNNF returned by the compiler has a varying size due to using a probabilistic min-cut algorithm.
-This implies that there is no guarantee that the compiler is actually generating the optimal DNNF equation.
+This implies that there is no guarantee that the compiler is actually generating the optimal DNNF the diagnosis and recovery mechanisms are compiled into the DNNF structure.
+Both of these components are much easier to validate than the code used to implement Livingstone and reason about its models.